Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Its result type `T` has moved into a position of type argument in its additional continuation parameter.
 The implementation result type of `Any?` is designed to represent the action of the suspending function.
-When suspending function _suspends_ coroutine, it returns a special marker value of `SUSPENDED_MARKER`.
+When suspending function _suspends_ coroutine, it returns a special marker value of `COROUTINE_SUSPENDED`.
 When a suspending function does not suspend coroutine but continues coroutine execution, it returns its result or throws an exception directly.
-This way, the `Any?` return type of the `await` implementation is actually a union of `SUSPENDED_MARKER` and `T` that cannot be expressed in Kotlin's type system.
+This way, the `Any?` return type of the `await` implementation is actually a union of `COROUTINE_SUSPENDED` and `T` that cannot be expressed in Kotlin's type system.

 The actual implementation of the suspending function is not allowed to invoke the continuation in its stack frame directly because that may lead to stack overflow on long-running coroutines.
 The `suspendCoroutine` function in